A wine labeled Bordeaux Superieur AC is a great place to start when trying Bordeaux wines.

 The Difference Between Basic Bordeaux Appellations

 What’s the difference between Appellation Bordeaux-Superieur Controllée and Appellation Bordeaux Controllée?
-Bordeaux-Superieur AOP wines have a minimum of 10.5% ABV (versus 10%) and must be aged for a minimum of 12 months prior to release.
+Bordeaux-Superieur AOP wines have a minimum of 10.5% ABV (versus 10%) and must age for a minimum of 12 months before release.
 The difference, although technically small, is a symbol of quality for many wines with the Bordeaux-Superieur AOP label.
-Many producers who classify their wines as Appellation Bordeaux-Superieur Controllée age their wines much longer than the minimum.

 Check the ABV